This easy recipe for beef stir-fry with sugar snap peas will make you forget where you put that take-out menu! Full of delicious spicy flavor.

 This recipe falls into my “life is short so always use the best ingredients” bucket.
 This is a delicious stir-fry with just a handful of ingredients, and front and center is the beef.
-Obviously.
-The original recipe, found in Everyday Food Magazine says to use sirloin, which I am sure would be perfectly okay.
-Just fine.
-Totally acceptable.
+So in a dish like this where the meat can make it or break it, I always choose to use a tenderloin filet.

 Last but not least, I serve this one with some lime wedges on the side.
 I think the lime juice is one of the things that makes this dish stand out from the pack, and it’s nice to have a little extra dash of lime to squeeze over the top just before you dig in.
 After all, if you have splurged on the tenderloin, might as well go all the way, right?

 And with that, here you go…delicious AND nutritious.
 Yum.

 - 2 cups cooked brown rice (or white, if you prefer)

 - 1 pound tenderloin steak, thinly sliced crosswise

 - 5 to 6 scallions, white and green parts separated, thinly sliced diagonally

 - 2 tablespoons fresh lime juice (from about 1 lime)

 - Ten minutes before rice is done, place steak in a medium bowl.
 Sprinkle with cornstarch, and season with salt and pepper; toss to coat.